 The Councillors are supported by a small team of paid officers, headed by the Town Clerk.

 St Ives Town Council works to fulfil its duties and to do everything within its powers to maintain and improve the quality of life for residents.
 It also helps the functioning of the town and surrounding area to benefit businesses.
 The local economy is important to residents, traders and the many visitors to the area throughout the year.
-It conducts its main business through committees which meet regularly, along with the Devolution Panel and the Neighbourhood Plan Steering Group.
+It conducts its main business through committees which meet regularly, along with the Devolution Panel.
+The St Ives Neighbourhood Development Plan was adopted in 2015, the full plan is detailed here: Neighbourhood Development Plan and accompanying maps.
+For more information visit Cornwall Council’s Neighbourhood Plan page.

 Based at the St Ives Guildhall, a building whose management was transferred to St Ives Town Council in April 2013, the Guildhall is pleased to host an array of events and regular features such as the Farmers Market every Thursday and other regular markets.